viaacode/sip-specification/profiles/basic.md

            │
            └──metadata
               └──preservation
-                 └── preservation.xml
+                 └── premis.xml
 ```

 ## Requirements

-- The `csip:OTHERCONTENTINFORMATIONTYPE` attribute MUST be set to `https://data.hetarchief.be/id/sip/1.0/basic`.
+- The `csip:CONTENTINFORMATIONTYPE` attribute MUST be set to `https://data.hetarchief.be/id/sip/1.0/basic`.
 - There MUST be exactly one IE.
 - The IE MUST be represented by exactly one representation.
 - There MUST NOT be any descriptive metadata at the representation level.
-- A descriptive metadata file `descriptive/dc_1.xml` MUST be present at the package level.
+- A descriptive metadata file `descriptive/dc.xml` MUST be present at the package level.
 - Descriptive metadata MUST be limited to the DCTERMS metadata schema.
 - Preservation metadata MUST be limited to the PREMIS metadata schema.
 - There MUST be preservation metadata at the package level in the `preservation/premis.xml` file.